-You can spray water on them with a stronger setting on your hose nozzle, like a “jet” or “center” settings.
+You can spray water on them with a stronger setting on your hose nozzle, like a “jet” or “center” setting.
 You’re essentially just spraying off all of the bugs.

-Companion planting mint near daisy and carrots is a great idea.
+Companion planting mint near daisies and carrots is a great idea.
 These two types of plants attract predatory insects for spider mites and can help reduce any infestation.

 Aphids come in all colors, so this might be a little harder to recognize up front.